Last Updated on 11/08/2022 by Barney

 Why not try growing something new in your garden or allotment this year?
-The last few years have seen many new delicious, super healthy soft fruit varieties available for us gardeners and growers to buy.
+The last few years have seen many new delicious, super healthy, unusual fruits to grow.
 These varieties are often crosses between fruit species, providing you with fruit which is quite unique and not commercially available at the supermarkets.

 Benefits of growing unusual soft fruit varieties.